 Our Complaints Partner will review your file and investigate your complaint.
 We have eight weeks to consider and resolve your complaint.
 We will write to you to let you know the outcome of that investigation with any corrective action or next steps.

-If you are not satisfied with our response, you can ask for another senior partner of the firm to look at it again.
+If you are not satisfied with our response, you can ask for another Partner of the firm to look at it again.

 What to do if we cannot resolve your complaint